vuejs/vue-cli/docs/plugin-dev-ui.md

 TODO

 ### Public static files

+You may need to expose some static files over the cli-ui builtin HTTP server (typically if you want to specify an icon to a custom view).

 Any file in an optional `ui-public` folder in the root of the plugin package folder will be exposed to the `/_plugin/:id/*` HTTP route.